ethereum/devp2p/caps/snap.md

 Caveats:

-- When requesting accounts from a starting hash, malicious nodes may skip ahead and return a gaped reply.
+- When requesting accounts from a starting hash, malicious nodes may skip ahead and return a gapped reply.
 Such a reply would cause sync to finish early with a lot of missing data.
   Proof of non-existence for the starting hash prevents this attack, completely covering the range from start to end.
 - No special signaling is needed if there are no more accounts after the last returned